Ecclesia and Synagoga: Meaning

 We are not like Moses, who would put a veil over his face to prevent the Israelites from seeing the end of what was passing away.
 14 But their minds were made dull, for to this day the same veil remains when the old covenant is read.
 It has not been removed, because only in Christ is it taken away.
 15 Even to this day when Moses is read, a veil covers their hearts.
 16 But whenever anyone turns to the Lord, the veil is taken away.

+The figure of Synagoga is usually shown as in some way fallen.
+The blindfold is also symbolic of this, but other indications can include presentation in a prone position, or possessing a broken staff, or a crown or scroll that is slipping.
+Sometimes a devil or serpent rather than a blindfold shields her eyes from the word of God.
+This contrasts with the upright presentation of the victorious Ecclesia.

 The sculpted portal figures are generally found on the cathedrals of larger cities in northern Europe that had significant Jewish communities, especially in Germany, and apart from their theological significance, were certainly also intended to remind Jews of their place in a Christian society, by projecting "an ideal of Jewish submission within an ideally ordered Christian realm".
 They are therefore very prominent, but not very common.
 Many Jews, like Christians, conducted business in churches, and would pass the figures as they came and went.

-However, Leo Spitzer claimed that unlike many medieval depictions of Jewish figures (other than those from the Hebrew Bible), there is very rarely any element of a hostile caricature in the depiction of Synagoga who, if clearly defeated, is often strikingly beautiful, as at Strasbourg.
+Leo Spitzer has claimed that unlike many medieval depictions of Jewish figures (other than those from the Hebrew Bible), there is very rarely any element of a hostile caricature in the depiction of Synagoga who, if clearly defeated, is often strikingly beautiful, as at Strasbourg.
+Henry Abramson however contextualises the figure of Synagoga as being particularly marginalised, as both Jewish and a woman.
+As Synagoga is also blindfolded, she would be seen as vulnerable, particularly to rape.
+Within a medieval mindset, any form of extramarital sex including rape would make a woman permanently untrustworthy.
+The figure of Synagoga is often accompanied by a Ram, symbolising unrestrained Jewish sexual forces and a focus on the flesh rather than the spirit, symbolised by the Christian Lamb.
+Sometimes Synagoga will interact with the Ram in a way to suggest lust and even oral or penetrative sex.

-There are examples on the portals of the cathedrals at Minden, Bamberg and Freiburg Minster in Germany, as well as Notre Dame de Paris and Metz in France.
-In England there are remains of pairs, after damage or destruction in the English Reformation, from the cathedrals of Rochester, Lincoln, Salisbury, and Winchester; the cathedrals of the two largest commercial centres, London and York, both date from later periods, but may have had them on earlier buildings.
-Surviving from the chapter house of York Minster are over life-size paintings on oak from a group of 48 supporting the roof vault and stained glass figures from the vestibule.
-Châlons Cathedral and the Basilique Saint-Denis have versions in stained glass, respectively large and small.
-During the 14th century they become much rarer, replaced in Crucifixion scenes by large numbers of figures of soldiers and disciples, but some examples are found in the 15th century and later.
-A rare carved misericord at Erfurt Cathedral shows the pair jousting on horses; unsurprisingly, Ecclesia is winning.
-As with many misericords, this was probably intended as a humorous version of iconography treated with full seriousness in more prominent locations.
+Some English depictions include a horned Moses accompanying Synagoga.
+A horned Moses has usually been thought to be purely the result of a mistranslation by Jerome, but some of the medieval depictions have been interpreted as overtly antisemitic.